Ján Kadár: Overview

 Beginning in 1952, he co-directed all his Czechoslovak films with Elmar Klos solely in Prague except their Czech−Slovak projects Death Is Called Engelchen (Smrť sa volá Engelchen, Smrt si říká Engelchen, 1963), The Shop on Main Street (Obchod na korze, 1965), and Adrift (Touha zvaná Anada, Túžba zvaná Anada, Valamit visz a víz, 1969) shot with Slovak, Hungarian, and Czech actors on location at Rusovce, Slovakia.
 Kadár returned to finish the latter one from the United States, where he immigrated in November 1968.

 It was his last work with Klos.
 He then resumed his career in the U.S. and Canada working in both films and television.
 He was also a popular professor of film directing at the American Film Institute's Center for Advanced Film Studies.

 1950s

 While touting the obligatory Marxist-Leninist doctrine and adhering to Socialist-Realist filmmaking, Ján Kadár and Elmar Klos first bounced between comedy and hard-core propaganda.
-Kadár's first feature film Kathy (Katka, 1950) made before he teamed up with Klos was little different in this respect from their subsequent joint work.
+Kadár's first feature film, Kathy (Katka) was released in 1950.

 Their choice of themes began to change with the first, mild relaxation of communism in Czechoslovakia after Soviet leader Khrushchev's secret speech in 1956.
 Kadár and Klos's first film during this minor thaw, Three Wishes (Tři přání, 1958), a cagey satire on aspects of everyday life, outraged the authorities and was shelved until the more relaxed conditions in 1963.

 The studios suspended both directors for two years.

 Their Communist Party membership protected them from a worse fate, however, and Kadár was able to find a refuge in semi-propagandist, technically avant-garde work for the early Czechoslovak multi-screen shows at the Laterna magika (Magic Lantern) project.